 Sherrie Madia and Paul Borgese have addressed the positives of this challenge in their book, “The Social Media Survival Guide,” on “everything you need to know to grow your business exponentially with social media.”
-They also identify clearly the five key social media mistakes that I often see, along the following lines:
+They also identify clearly the five key social media mistakes that I often see:

 - Diving in without a strategic plan.
 Don’t start podcasting, blogging, tweeting, “friending” on Facebook, and posting YouTube videos until you know what your messages are, who will manage them, who your audience is, and how they and you are going to benefit from the content and relationship.